 Gestation in black footed cats is 63 to 68 days.

 By day the black-footed cat lies up in disused burrows or in termite-mound ventilation shafts.
+They have a secretive behavior and will not use trails or tracks of other animals.
 The arid country it inhabits is mostly waterless, but it will drink occasionally when rainwater pools are present.
 It is solitary and territorial.
 It is nocturnal and so shy that it hides at the slightest disturbance.
 It has the reputation of being more intractable and antisocial in captivity than any other cat.
 Even kittens taken before their eyes open and hand-reared make defensive threats and retreat to dark corners or attempt to attack their owners.
 Skill and persistence in digging suggest that they dig for insects, spiders and other subterranean prey.

 Small rodents, insects, ground birds and lizards

 Vegetables, fruits, a nutritionally fortified pellets and fish as available